ICHEC-learn/ACM40640-PH504/README.md

 [https://universityofgalway-ie.zoom.us/j/97190591566?pwd=cUFhYjI2blNyU1dMY2ZiZmN0MXpWUT09](https://universityofgalway-ie.zoom.us/j/97190591566?pwd=cUFhYjI2blNyU1dMY2ZiZmN0MXpWUT09)

 You can find the schedule and details about the course in the [Course Outline](Course_Outline_Jan24.pdf).
 You can find how to login to the system that will be used during the semester [here](https://media.heanet.ie/page/792449e754f2478cb005bb85e9e00525).
 You can find your username for the machine in the [usernames.pdf](usernames.pdf) file.

+There will be two weeks break from 11th of March.
+We are back in the 25th of March at which time the materials for Week 8 will be made available.